oren0e/hc-implementation/README.md

-# Hierarchical Clustering Implementation with Python
+# Hierarchical Clustering Implementation With First Principles in Python
 Credit for the design to Joel Grus, my coding ds guru.